FravBox/YagCCs/readme.md

 <details>
 <summary>Introductions Channel</summary>

-Allows users to post once in a channel and then never again.
-Deletes new posts and keeps the original one.
-Logs when people make the first post and logs again when they make another attempt.
-Deletes the original post when the user leaves the server.
-Also good for advertising channels.
+Uses buttons and modals (form submission) to post introductions to a channel.
+Easily allow people to edit their own intros.
+Deletes intros when people leave the server.
 </details>

 <details>